Skip to main content

 Track your tab IDs carefully.
 Store tab IDs in variables to avoid confusion when managing multiple tabs.
 Executing actions on the wrong tab is a common mistake.

-Use list_tabs periodically to verify which tabs are still open and get their current state.
+Use client.computers.tabs.list() periodically to verify which tabs are still open and get their current state.

 Always close tabs you no longer need to free up browser resources.
 Each tab consumes memory and CPU.